 VIENI A CENA?
 ANOTHER USE OF “VENIRE”

-Venire is also used when you want to tell someone to join us for whatever reason.
+Venire is also used when you want to tell someone to join you for whatever reason.

 In English, you could say something like this: